Article updated: September 26, 2023

 - Social Security number

-Manual message masking conceals the full text of inbound messages that contain sensitive information, both in conversation history and in back-end storage systems.
-It works on all channels, both public and private.
+Conceal the full text of inbound messages that contain sensitive information, both in conversation history and in back-end storage systems.
+This works on all channels, both public and private.

 Admins can mask messages in the agent workspace by selecting the Mask option next to the message when replying.

-All message content is replaced with asterisks (*), one for each character in the message.
-A message audit trail is added that says, “Message content masked by [Admin Name] - [timestamp]."
+This will replace all message content with asterisks (*), one for each character in the message.
+The message audit trail will say, “Message content masked by [Admin Name] - [timestamp]."

-Automatic message masking conceals sensitive information in messages as soon as it enters the system.
-Each mask is defined as a pattern that automatically replaces matching text, both in conversation history and in back-end storage systems, before it gets routed to agents.
-It works on all channels, both public and private.
+Automatic masking will detect and replace matching content, both in conversation history and in back-end storage systems, before it gets routed to agents.
+This works on all channels, both public and private.

-- The first 5 digits of US Social Security numbers are replaced with Xs, like so: XXXXX1234.
+- The first 5 digits of US Social Security numbers (XXXXX1234).

 Dashes and single spaces within numbers do not affect detection or masking.

-- Social Security numbers - Messages are scanned for numbers in a specific format: 3 digits, an optional space or dash, 2 digits, an optional space or dash, and 4 digits.
+Inbox uses the Luhn algorithm to determine whether a number is a credit card number or another series of numbers.
+For Social Security numbers, Inbox 2.0 scans messages for numbers in a specific format: 3 digits, an optional space or dash, 2 digits, an optional space or dash, and 4 digits.

 Can't find what you're looking for?
 We're here to help